Smooth estimation of a monotone hazard and a monotone density under random censoring: Pointwise confidence intervals

-Finally, we consider estimation of the density.
-We simulate the event times and the censoring times from exponential distributions with means $1$ and $2$, truncated to the interval $[0,5]$.
-Confidence intervals are calculated at the point $x_0=1$ using 1000 sets of data and the bandwidth in the case of undersmoothing is $b=c_{opt}(2.5)n^{-1/4}$, where $c_{opt}(2.5)=5.14$.
+} Finally, we consider estimation of the density.
+We simulate the event times and the censoring times from {the density functions in~\eqref{eqn:f} and~\eqref{eqn:g}.} Confidence intervals are calculated at the point $x_0=2.5$ using 1000 sets of data and the bandwidth in the case of undersmoothing is $b=c_{opt}(2.5)n^{-1/4}$, where $c_{opt}(2.5)=4$.
 When estimating the bias we use $b=c_{opt}(2.5)n^{-5/17}$ to estimate the hazard and $b_1=c_{opt}(2.5) n^{-1/17}$ to estimate its second derivative (as suggested in~\citet{Hall92}).
 Table~\ref{tab:2} shows the performance, for various sample sizes, of the confidence intervals based on the asymptotic distribution (AD) of the Grenander-type estimator and of the smoothed Grenander estimator (for both undersmoothing and bias estimation).

 Again, confidence intervals based on the Grenander-type estimator have a poor coverage.
-On the other hand, by considering the smoothed version, we usually obtain very high coverage probabilities which tend to get closer to the nominal level as the sample size increases.
+On the other hand, by considering the smoothed version, we usually obtain high coverage probabilities.
 Again, undersmoothing behaves slightly better.
 The performance of these three methods for a fixed sample size $n=500$ and different points of the support of the density is illustrated in Figure~\ref{fig:subfig5}.